haimbilia/BuyHub/readme.txt

-    => 064892 - A success message appears when the admin imports the options value CSV with invalid details => 064854 - The coupon discount value appears wrong in the payout reports => 064914 - Suggestion: To add the edit button to update any logo in the business logo section
+    => 064892 - A success message appears when the admin imports the options value CSV with invalid details => 064854 - The coupon discount value appears wrong in the payout reports => 064914 - Suggestion: To add the edit button to update any logo in the business logo section => 064909 - Notice appears in the variants and options section when admin tries to edit the product details in the master product request

 UAT points: